Step by Step: How to Decorate a Christmas Tree With Ribbon

 What type of ribbon is used when decorating a Christmas Tree?

 There are many kinds of ribbons to choose from for decorating a Christmas tree.
 Wired ribbon is most common because it will keep its shape whether it is put on as a cascade down the tree or wrapped horizontally.
-There are ribbons with different textures- like mesh ribbon, velvet ribbon, or burlap ribbon, with different widths (the bigger the better 2-4″ in width), and a rainbow of different colors to choose from.
-Although traditionally gingham, plaid ribbon, and red ribbon are the most popular Christmas ribbons.
-Changing the style of ribbon or trying differnt ribbons is an inexpsive way to try out new trends without changing all your ornaments.
+There are ribbons with different textures- like mesh ribbon, velvet ribbon, or burlap ribbon, with different widths (the bigger the better 2-4″ in width), and a rainbow of different colours to choose from.
+Traditionally gingham, plaid ribbon, and red ribbons are the most popular Christmas ribbons.
+Changing the style of the ribbon or trying different ribbons is an inexpensive way to try out new trends without changing all your ornaments.

 How To Decorate a Christmas Tree with Ribbon